 Yoga is an ancient practice that has been shown to reduce stress, anxiety, and depression.
 It can also improve sleep quality and increase longevity.

 Yoga is a great way to reduce stress.
-The how does yoga reduce stress may be answered by the Yoga Kali.

 How can yoga aid in stress reduction?